Esnola/oxygen/infinite_scroll_to_oxy_posts.md

 ## Step 1)

-- Add another code block just after your easy post module
+- Add a code block just after your easy post module
 - Select this code block module and change his width to 100%
 - Select the easy post module, wrap it with a DIV and change this wrapper DIV ID to #my_easy_post